open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 There is no telemetry generated.
 There are no logs in OpenTelemetry .NET Automatic Instrumentation internal logs [location](./config.md#internal-logs).

-It may occur that the .NET Profiler is unable to attach and therefore no logs would be emitted.
+It might occur that the .NET Profiler is unable to attach and therefore no logs would be emitted.

 #### Solution